-In the 1970s, the popularity of Oran Park began to decline, and the circuit was eventually closed in 2010.
-Today, the site is home to a residential development, but the legacy of Oran Park lives on in the memories of the many racers and fans who experienced the thrill of racing on the historic circuit.
+However, like many great stories, Oran Park's popularity waned in the 1970s, eventually leading to its closure in 2010.
+Today, the site has evolved into a residential development, but its legacy endures in the fond memories of racers and enthusiasts who cherished the thrill of racing on this historic circuit.

 Oran Park's 2.6-kilometer track featured a harmonious blend of permanent and temporary sections.
 The track's 12-meter width made it equally suitable for both cars and motorcycles.
 Noteworthy features included a fast right-hand bend at Turn 1 and a challenging hairpin at Turn 4 within the permanent section.
 The temporary street circuit boasted long straights, allowing drivers to attain high speeds and execute daring overtaking maneuvers.

 The circuit's setting in the scenic Western Sydney countryside offered sweeping views of valleys and hillsides.
 Elevation changes throughout the track added to the challenge and excitement, creating a memorable racing experience.